fenago/python-minicourses/MiniCourse_LSTM/_LSTM.md

 -   **Lesson 14**: How to make predictions with LSTMs

-Each lesson could take you 60 seconds or up to 60 minutes.
-Take your time and complete the lessons at your own pace.
-Ask questions, and even post results in the comments below.

 The lessons expect you to go off and find out how to do things.
 I will give you hints, but part of the point of each lesson is to force you to learn where to go to look for help (hint, I have all of the answers on this blog; use the search).
 I do provide more help in the early lessons because I want you to build up some confidence and inertia.